-Do You Need Kidney Dialysis? - What Are the Signs That You Need This Procedure
+Do You Need Kidney Dialysis? - Signs You Need This Procedure

 Do you need kidney dialysis?

-You would know that you need to undergo a dialysis procedure when you have these signs:
+You would know that you need to undergo a dialysis procedure:

-- When you are suffering from a kidney disease, one sign that you need to undergo dialysis is when your kidneys are no longer capable of removing acid from your body.
+- When your kidneys are no longer capable of removing acid from your body.
 The condition is called metabolic acidosis which when left untreated could further lead to low blood ph level, a condition called acidemia.

 - When you experience intoxication with substances such as salicylic acid, laxatives that contain magnesium, ethylene glycol, isopropanol and lithium, then you need to undergo dialysis.